House Republicans propose food stamp changes for Farm Bill

 The proposals do not contain fresh measures to protect U.S. farmers from the impact of the trade disputes on agricultural exports or imports.
 The U.S. Department of Agriculture is already equipped to deal with any fallout through the Commodity Credit Corporation Charter Act, which allows the USDA to borrow up to $30 billion to protect farm income, according to briefing materials provided by Republican committee staff.

-Proposals for the new bill also include provisions to renew insurance programs that have proven popular with farmers.
+Proposals for the new bill do include provisions to renew insurance programs that have proven popular with farmers.

 One of the biggest changes in the previous bill was to shift away from direct cash payments provided to grain growers, to more market-based formulas based on actual crop prices.